CryptoPH-Xyz/Stuff-from-Academy/README.md

 # Stuff-from-Academy
-Small projects and home works from the academy
+Small projects from the academy
+First Project is a MultiSigWallet that allows up to 10 users